rhit-keeleya/ECE434-Workspace/project/README.md

     Logging debugging stuff to google sheets
     Using nginx as webserver on port 8000
     Using ngrok service to make tunnel, and IFTTT to serve notifications w/ link on motion detection.
+    Have to have motion running as www-data, so can properly move directories around.